Integrate VORA as a Payment Gateway

 The general-purpose Node.js single-merchant samples (checkout-nextjs, checkout-express, checkout-paybylink-nextjs) cover the SDK surface against a single merchant if your platform ships its own multi-tenancy layer.

-A PHP reference adapter targeting the gateway-interface shape used by subscription-billing CRMs is on the roadmap.
-Until it ships, the Node adapter at platform-integrator-nextjs documents the same patterns; port them into your PHP gateway-adapter contract using the REST API reference directly, or use vonpay-checkout (Python SDK) if your platform is Python-based.
+The Node adapter at platform-integrator-nextjs documents the patterns to port into a PHP gateway-adapter contract.
+Use the REST API reference directly for raw HTTP, or use vonpay-checkout (Python SDK) if your platform is Python-based.

 Related